evoss808/tmucronatum/README.md

       author="unknown scribe in the Codex Fejérváry-Mayer"
       license="public domain">

 In this reinterpreted drawing, culture and ecology are intertwined.
 The material inputs that characterize the soil profile of a typical chinampa are interspersed with Aztec symbology that grounds the representation.
-The idea of inundation is implied through the face mask of Tlaloc and the Aztec iconography for rain.
+The idea of inundation is implied through the face mask of <span data-click-image-zoomto="2679,4032,838,840">Tlaloc and the Aztec iconography for rain</span>.
 Tlaloc was the supreme god of rain, as well as god of fertility and water, the giver of life and sustenance.[^ref20] His presence ties the chinampas hydrologically and spiritually to mythology.

 <param ve-image url="tmucronatum_300.jpg"
        label="A reimagined herbarium sheet for T. mucronatum that incorporates the chinampa layers."